Ryan Beeson, RD, LN,

 Linda Fredenberg, RD, LN,

 is a native Montanan who received her bachelor of science degree from Montana State University.
 She completed a dietetic internship at Brigham and Women's Hospital in Boston, Massachusetts, a teaching affiliate of Harvard Medical School.
 She completed her pediatric rotation at Boston Children’s Hospital.
 Linda has been a dietitian since 1979 and previously served as the student health service nutritionist at Montana State University and as the clinical nutrition instructor at Flathead Valley Community College.
 She was recognized in 2010 by the State of Montana Children's Special Health Services for her many years of outstanding service, dedication and commitment serving on the pediatric specialty clinic teams.
 Linda was instrumental in the development of the Tyke Town preschool nutrition education program and the Body Balance Disordered Eating Program, both housed at the Summit Medical Fitness Center.
 She specializes in pediatric nutrition, disordered eating and providing medical nutrition therapy for a wide range of complex medical conditions in her present role as an outpatient nutrition educator.
 Linda is a member of the Pediatric Nutrition Dietetic Practice Group.
 She has served as president of the Montana Academy of Nutrition and Dietetics, is a member of the board of directors and was selected as the Montana Recognized Dietitian of the Year in 2013.
+Linda is currently the only outpatient dietitian for Kalispell Regional Medical Center.

 Melanie Fretwell, RD, CNSC,